Code-Institute-Submissions/MilestoneProject1-The-Coding-House-of-Espresso/README.md

 * [**Stack Overflow**](https://stackoverflow.com/) - was used as a general source of knowledge.
 * [**w3schools**](https://www.w3schools.com/howto/default.asp) - especially section 'How to' was used as a general source of knowledge.
 * [**Google Chrome Developer Tools**](https://developers.google.com/web/tools/chrome-devtools) - this built-in developer tool was used to inspect page elements and help debug issues with the site layout and test different CSS styles.
+* [**Mobile-Friendly Test Tool**](https://search.google.com/test/mobile-friendly) - The Mobile-Friendly test tool was used to check if aplication is designed for mobile devices.
 * [**Balsamiq Wireframe**](https://balsamiq.com/wireframes/) - these quick and handful tool was used to create wireframes for planning project structure and layout.
 * [**Am I Responsive Bookmarklet**](http://ami.responsivedesign.is/) - Multi Device Website Mockup Generator was used to create the Mockup image for this README file.
 * [**Make a README**](https://www.makeareadme.com/) – a page that shows suggestions on how to create a good Readme file.